Menu Port of Seattle Logo - Home

 Harbor Island was constructed in 1909 by the Puget Sound Bridge and Dredging Company for the purpose of commercial and industrial ocean and rail transport operations.
 Historic use on the site included bulk fuel storage, secondary lead smelting, lead fabrication, ship building, and metal plating.
 Puget Sound Bridge and Drydock began operations at Yard 1 in the early 20th century.

-Historical industrial practices (ship building, dry dock ship repairs, vessel sandblasting, and painting) at this former shipyard released contaminants that resulted in contamination of soil and sediment.
+Historical industrial practices (ship building, dry dock ship repairs, vessel sandblasting, and painting) at this former shipyard resulted in contamination of soil and sediment.
 The contaminants of concern at upland OU3 included petroleum, copper, and tetrachloroethylene (PCE).
 The contaminants of concern at sediment OU7 included hazardous substances associated with shipbuilding and maintenance such as arsenic, copper, lead, mercury, zinc, polyaromatic hydrocarbons, and polychlorinated biphenyls (PCBs).

 Status

 The cleanup for OU3 was completed in 1995.
 The selected remedy for OU3 included excavation and offsite treatment/disposal of contaminated hot spot soils.
-It also included an asphalt or reinforced concrete cap for soil contamination that exceeded cleanup goals but did not warrant removal and required groundwater monitoring for 30 years starting in 2005.
+It also included an asphalt or reinforced concrete cap for soil contamination that exceeded cleanup goals but did not warrant removal, and it required groundwater monitoring for 30 years starting in 2005.

 The cleanup for OU7 was completed in 2005.
 The selected remedy for OU7 included demolition of the existing pier, removal of 6,000 creosote-coated pilings, dredging and offsite disposal of contaminated sediments in the open channel area, and a sediment cap in the nearshore area.
 It was specified that the sediment cap must include habitat-friendly substrate.